ctbeam/Portfolio-React/README.md

 ## Description:

-I created a personal website and portfolio page using React and Bootstrap components.
+I created a portfolio website to show to future employers using React and Bootstrap components.

 ## Installation: